OcelotBabou/Quartz/content/8-NPC/Siar'Morrin/Western/Sable Shadowclaw.md

 - **Weapons**: Equipped with a variety of specialized tools including a set of small, razor-sharp throwing knives and a wire garrote for silent eliminations.
 - **Gadgets**: Carries several devices for covert surveillance, including sending stones, a chime of opening and a gem of seeing.
-- **Personal Belongings**: Wears a cloak made from enchanted displacer beast hide that mimics the texture and color of his surroundings, enhancing his natural ability to blend into the shadows.
+- **Personal Belongings**: Wears a cloak made from enchanted displacer beast hide that mimics the texture and colour of his surroundings, enhancing his natural ability to blend into the shadows.

 **Significant Events**